-The Group has gross inventories of DKK 46.932 thousand.
-Inventory is measured at cost price or net realizable value if this value is lower than the cost price.
-The valuation of inventory is therefore consisting significant judgement by Management to assess the appropriate level of the provision for slow moving and/or obsolete inventory.
+The Group has gross inventories of DKK 36,446 thousand.
+Inventory is measured at cost price or net realizable value, if this value is lower than the cost price.
+The valuation of inventory is subject to significant judgement made by Management to assess the appropriate level of the provision for slow moving and/or obsolete inventory.
 As a result, we consider the provisioning for slow moving and obsolete inventories to be a key audit matter.

-Our audit procedures included, amongst others, observing physical inventory counts at major locations to ascertain the condition of inventory and performing testing on a sample of items to assess the cost price and net realizable value of inventory and evaluating the adequacy of provision for slow moving and obsolete inventories as at March 31st, 2020.
-We have furthermore reviewed calculation made by Management regarding the need for provision for slow moving and/or obsolete inventory.
+Our audit procedures included, amongst others, observing physical inventory counts at major locations to ascertain the condition of inventory and performing testing on a sample of items to assess the cost price and net realizable value of inventory and evaluating the adequacy of provision for slow moving and obsolete inventories as at 31 March 2021.
+We have furthermore inspected the calculation made by Management regarding the need for provision for slow moving and/or obsolete inventory.